naumenko-sa/cre/README.md

 ## 1c.
 Input is cram file.
 * Run [cram2fq.sh](../master/cram2.fq).
 * I would suggest to avoid crams when possible.
 A damaged bam file could be recovered with [cre.bam_recovery.sh](../master/cre.bam_recovery.sh), but nothing could be done for cram.

+# 2. Running bcbio for grch37 with decoys

+By default, for grch37 bcbio does not support decoy sequences, they are supported in grch38.
+Two step approach could be applied to use decoys https://github.com/bcbio/bcbio-nextgen/issues/2489:
+- install custom reference with decoys: ../master/cre.bcbio.custom_genome.sh
+- run alignment step vs grch37d5 reference
+- run variant calling with noalt_calling and bam_clean: remove_extracontigs

 # 2. Running bcbio